bagder/TRRprefs/README.md

 ## network.trr.uri

-(default: none) set the URI for your DOH server.
+(default: none) set the URI for your DoH server.
 That's the URL Firefox will issue its HTTP request to.
 It must be a HTTPS URL.
 If "useGET" is enabled, Firefox will append "?dns=...." to the URI when it makes its HTTP requests.
 For the default POST requests, they will be issued to exactly the specified URI.

 Publicly announced servers include:
 - https://mozilla.cloudflare-dns.com/dns-query
 - https://dns.google/dns-query

-For more servers, see the inofficial [list of DoH servers](https://github.com/curl/curl/wiki/DNS-over-HTTPS).
+For more servers, see the unofficial [list of DoH servers](https://github.com/curl/curl/wiki/DNS-over-HTTPS).

 ## network.trr.credentials

-(default: none) set credentials that will be used in the HTTP requests to the DOH end-point.
-It is the right side content, the value, sent in the Authorization: request header.
+(default: none) set credentials that will be used in the HTTP requests to the DoH end-point.
+It is the right-hand side content, the value, sent in the Authorization: request header.

 ## network.trr.wait-for-portal

-(default: true) set this boolean to tell Firefox true to wait for the captive portal detection to okay first before TRR is used. (on Android, this will default to **false** since the captive portal handling is done outside of Firefox, by the OS itself.)
+(default: true) set this boolean to **true** to tell Firefox to wait for the captive portal detection before TRR is used. (on Android, this will default to **false** since the captive portal handling is done outside of Firefox, by the OS itself.)

 ## network.trr.allow-rfc1918

 (default: false) set this to true to allow RFC 1918 private addresses in TRR responses.
-When set false, any such response will be considered a wrong response that won't be used.
+When set to false, any such response will be considered invalid and won't be used.

 ## network.trr.useGET

-(default: false) When the browser issues a request to the DOH server to resolve host names, it can do that using POST or GET.
+(default: false) When the browser issues a request to the DoH server to resolve host names, it can do that using POST or GET.
 By default Firefox will use POST, but by toggling this you can enforce GET to be used instead.

 ## network.trr.confirmationNS